 Suretrader Review: The Good, the Bad, and the Ugly.

-Today we’re going to review Suretrader!
+Today we’re finally going to do a review of Suretrader!
+In this Suretrader Review we’ll take about the good, the bad, and the ugly of this discount broker.
 When I decided to get into day trading I made sure I did my research.
 How day trading worked, what tools I would need, what the minimum investment I would need to get started, as well as the tax and legal codes I would run in to.
 I am a big fan of the TV show American Greed, and it showcased some of the most prolific violators of the SEC laws so I was more concerned with those laws than most.
 Upon reviewing them, I came across the Pattern Day Trader (PDT) rule.
 I was crushed.
 How am I supposed to be able to make it when I can’t day trade due to the fact that I had less than 25k to put in a brokerage account?
 I began searching for answers.
 At the time the only conclusion I came to was to open multiple accounts, but with my limited funds, that wasn’t feasible.

 I don’t remember how but I came across Suretrader.
 As usual, I did my due diligence and found some conflicting and concerning results.
 I knew from experience that you could not trust everything that you read but I was very concerned about using an off shore broker.
 There was something about not being in closer contact with my money.
 Maybe if they offered debit cards or something like that I would have felt better but, at that point, I did not have any other choice so I decided to open an account with them.
 This blog will share my experiences that I have had with Suretrader from the beginning of my time with them.